Close

 Volume one of R. R. Virdi’s new Tales of Tremaine series, The First Binding, is a fresh face on the “books large enough to qualify as a two-hand weapon” scene.
 With 832 pages of epic fantasy contained within, The First Binding is professionally rated to block everything from sword-strikes to gamma lasers, and is guaranteed to OHKO any mortal-class adversary.
 Use this book to win your next grudge match, and then dive into this exciting and expansive new series with all the time you’ve saved by making it your go-to armament for close combat.
 Find the paperback in stores now!

-Place holder of - 1#2: Rhythm of War by Brandon Sanderson
+opens in a new windowPoster Placeholder of - 25#2: opens in a new windowRhythm of War by Brandon Sanderson

 Weighing in at a hefty 1232 pages, this latest installment in the Stormlight Archive will be sure to beat up your feelings while bludgeoning your enemies.
 Follow the Knights Radiant to war as tactical subterfuge, political maneuvering, and scientific innovation collide to change the very shape of Roshar’s future.
 For conducting guerilla warfare and internal sabotage in an occupied tower, the hardcover will be sure to deal maximum damage.
 For a stealth invasion of said tower, we suggest utilizing the paperback for its dexterity and flexibility.
 Find the paperback in stores now!

-Poster Placeholder of - 83#3: Oathbringer by Brandon Sanderson
+opens in a new windowImage Place holder of - 5#3: opens in a new windowOathbringer by Brandon Sanderson

 Book three of the Stormlight Archive actually outweighs book 4, coming in at an impressive 1248 pages.
 Add some psychic damage to your bludgeoning attack by shouting “YOU CANNOT HAVE MY PAIN” at your foes in time-honored Kholin tradition while hurling this brick.

-Image Place holder of - 26#4: Words of Radiance by Brandon Sanderson
+opens in a new windowPlaceholder of -67#4: opens in a new windowWords of Radiance by Brandon Sanderson

 Fervent collectors of Stormlight hardcover editions noticed that Words of Radiance, despite only having 1088 pages, is actually quite a bit chunkier than Oathbringer.
 This is because the paper weight dropped from a 45# stock to a 35# stock between printings (we could go on about book production and paper weight, but we’ll spare you for now).
 At any rate, this book lives up to its working title, The Book of Endless Pages, and comes pre-equipped with the best one-liner in the series (so far): “Honor is dead, but I’ll see what I can do.”

-Placeholder of -86#5: To Sleep in a Sea of Stars by Christopher Paolini
+opens in a new windowImage Placeholder of - 94#5: opens in a new windowTo Sleep in a Sea of Stars by Christopher Paolini

 You thought we were going to go all the way with Stormlight titles, didn’t you?
 We thought about it, but decided to branch out to Christopher Paolini’s debut adult novel, To Sleep in a Sea of Stars.
 This galaxy-spanning odyssey of first contact and apocalypse earns its hefty page-count with its complexity and scope, and yes, if you were wondering, it outweighs each of the Eragon books at 880 pages.
 Bonus: you can also get it in paperback to realize your dual-wielding potential!